augustoaf/handle-files/README.md

 ## Features

 - Reads from multiple input files using separate threads.
+- Reads from multiple input files breakdown per chunks, having Redis Queue as source to trigger the processing.
 - Writes to a shared output file, exposing potential race conditions.
 - Provides examples and solutions for:
   - Thread-safe file writing using Java synchronization.